 No variable or dimension names are standardized by this convention.
 Instead we follow the lead of the NUG and standardize only the names of attributes and some of the values taken by those attributes.
+Variable or dimension names can either be a single variable name or a path to a variable.
 The overview provided in this section will be followed with more complete descriptions in following sections.
 Appendix A, Attributes contains a summary of all the attributes used in this convention.

-We recommend that the NUG defined attribute Conventions be given the string value "CF-1.6" to identify datasets that conform to these conventions.
+Files using this version of the CF Conventions must set the NUG defined attribute Conventions to contain the string value "CF-1.8" to identify datasets that conform to these conventions.